Tōru Shinohara

 Tōru Shinohara (篠原とおる, Shinohara Tōru) is a Japanese manga artist.

 He was born in Niihama, Ehime.
 After graduating from high school in 1955, he started working at a factory in Osaka making car parts but quit after only ten months.
 He studied manga via a mail-offered course and wrote to various manga magazines.
 In 1958, came his first commercially printed work Fukumenhakushi (覆面博士) and he began his career as a manga artist.

 He is best known for Nippon Keibaden that detailed the history of Japan's horse racing industry and its horses.
 He is also known for beautiful amazon-like heroines who are never daunted by the hardship they endure.
-Since 1970, he has written a series of works titled Sasori, lit. scorpion, which is the name for a female inmate and heroine.
-Director Shunya Ito started a series of ten films starring Meiko Kaji based on the manga.
+Since 1970, he has written a series of works titled Sasori, lit. scorpion, which is the name for a female inmate and heroine seeking escape and revenge upon those who wronged her.
+Director Shunya Ito started a series of ten films starring Meiko Kaji based on the manga, the most famous one being the initial film, Female Prisoner 701: Scorpion.
 However, Ito withdrew from the project after three, and Kaji four films.
 Many of his works have been turned into movies since 1972.